kemusigakowai/fortune/README.md

+# Fortune

+Fortune calculates a daily birthday fortune with bogo sort and generates a ranking for all 366 valid birthdays.

-Requirements
+## Requirements

 - Python 3.6.8
 - Runtime dependencies: `setup/requirements.txt`
 - Examination dependencies: `setup/requirements-exam.txt`

-`argparse` is included in the Python standard library and does not need to be installed separately.
-The listed package versions are the versions used by this project.
+- A C++17 compiler and Make for the C++ examination program

+## Installation

+### Runtime environment

-Create a virtual environment and install the runtime dependency with:
+Create a virtual environment and install the runtime dependencies:

 ```sh
 python3 -m venv .venv